microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Utilities/README.md

 Extensions for the UnityEditor.EditorGUILayout class.

 ##### EnforceEditorSettings.cs
-Sets Force Text Serialization and visible meta files in all projects that use the HoloToolkit.
+Sets Force Text Serialization and visible meta files in all projects that use the MixedRelityToolkit.

 ##### ExternalProcess.cs
 Helper class for launching external processes inside of the unity editor.